ajwad-shaikh/CloudNine/README.md

 We have computed and uploaded features of all images in the training set (550 images) to a Firebase Realtime Database.
 You can view the feature database here -> [Link to Database](https://odk-x-push.firebaseio.com/cloudNine.json)

+## Project Details
+- Mentor - Dr. Pritee Khanna
+- Team - [Ajwad Shaikh](https://ajwad-shaikh.github.io) and Kaushal Sharma
-Course - CS313a - Image Processing
+- Course - CS313a - Image Processing - Spring 2020
-Mentor - Dr. Pritee Khanna
-Team - [Ajwad Shaikh](https://ajwad-shaikh.github.io) and Kaushal Sharma Institute - Indian Institute of Information Technology, Design and Manufacturing, Jabalpur
+- Institute - Indian Institute of Information Technology, Design and Manufacturing, Jabalpur